LordTet/lordtet.github.io/docs/_posts/2024-01-24-Blog-Revival-(Technical).markdown

 ---
 layout: post
 title:  "Revival Of This Site (Part 2)"
-date:   2024-01-24
+date:   2024-05-30
 categories: [news, meta, technical]
 ---

 # Introduction
 As referenced in part 1, I'm trying to bring this site back from the dead.
-That, of course, did not come without its share of technical issues, which I will now reserruct my site by talking about.
+That, of course, did not come without its share of technical issues, which I will now resurrect my site by talking about.

 Notably, this section will lack many screenshots.
 Being so focused on fixing the actual blog, I neglected that it would be a great post!
 I hope the text is sufficient, I'll keep it short ;).